 At present, A+ partly complies with the defined requirements for accessibility.
 Further improvements are needed, especially:

 - Some interface elements are unlabelled or unclearly labelled.
+In particular, file upload forms in exercises may have non-unique ID attribute values.

 - Resizing only the text of the page using the browser does not work reliably.
+At least, the points table in the Exercise results section in courses has overflowing content when the text size is increased in the browser.

 - The language of parts of the content can’t always be ascertained programmatically (the language of pages typically can be).

-Further detail can be seen in the results of the self-evaluation carried out in Summer 2020.
+Further detail can be seen in the results of the self-evaluation carried out in summer 2020.

 We are actively working to address the accessibility issues that have been identified.

-This summary was created in August 2020.
+This summary was last updated in January 2021.